Climate Change Research

 Change how we manage landfills: When biodegradables are kept separate from non-biodegradables, the biodegradables are allowed to oxidize, preventing them from generating methane.

-Improve standards for buildings: Residential and commercial buildings are responsible for almost 40 percent of U.S. CO2 emissions.
+Improve standards for buildings: The US Department of Energy estimates that residential and commercial buildings are responsible for one-third of the nation's carbon emissions.
 New buildings must be designed to be more efficient, and existing buildings must be upgraded to reduce energy waste, with incentives to encourage this.

 Took steps to expand and accelerate the permitting process for oil and gas production on federal lands and loosened offshore drilling safety regulations.

-Proposed policy amendments that rescind existing standards requiring oil and gas companies to monitor and repair methane leaks, which could result in an estimatedadditional 5 million metric tons of methane emissions annually.
+Proposed policy amendments that rescinded existing standards requiring oil and gas companies to monitor and repair methane leaks, which could result in an estimated additional 5 million metric tons of methane emissions annually.

-Issued a Notice of Proposed Rulemaking to freeze the fuel economy and greenhouse gas (GHG) emissions standards for cars and light trucks at 2020 levels through 2026 and revoke the ability of California and allied states to set their own more stringent standards.
+Issued a Notice of Proposed Rulemaking to freeze the fuel economy and GHG emissions standards for cars and light trucks at 2020 levels through 2026 and revoke the ability of California and allied states to set their own more stringent standards.

 Loosened restrictions on coal-burning power plants, withdrawing the legal justification for a law that limited mercury emissions from coal power plants.

-Dissolved two EPA advisory boards that offer guidance on environmental rulemaking: the Environmental Laboratory Advisory Board (ELAB) and the National Advisory Council for Environmental Policy and Technology (NACEPT).
+Dissolved two EPA advisory boards that offered guidance on environmental rulemaking: the Environmental Laboratory Advisory Board and the National Advisory Council for Environmental Policy and Technology.

 Blocked State Department written testimony on climate and security by Dr. Rod Schoonover, on the basis that it included “climate alarm propaganda.”